Carignan-Salières Regiment: Departure and settlement in Canada

+Roll of Soldiers of the Carignan-Salières Regiment who became inhabitants of Canada in 1668.

 With the end to the Iroquois threat, King Louis XIV and Colbert decided to offer the men of the regiment the opportunity to remain in New France to help increase the population.
 As incentive, ordinary soldiers were offered either 100 livres or 50 livres and a year's worth of rations.
 Sergeants, were offered either 150 livres or 100 livres and a year's worth of rations.
 Officers were offered land grants in the forms of seigneuries.
 This offer was particularly beneficial to such men as Pierre de Saurel, Alexandre Berthier, Antoine Pécaudy de Contrecœur, and François Jarret de Verchères, who were granted seigneuries along the Richelieu River.

 The granting of seigneurial tenure to officers who wished to remain in New France served an ulterior purpose.
 The properties granted to Contrecœur and Pierre de Saurel, for example, were placed in strategic areas that could be used as a buffer against the Iroquois and English.
 These newly created seigneurs rented land to former members of their companies, thus creating a cadre of veterans in strategic areas.

 Although the majority of the regiment returned to France in 1668, about 450 remained behind to settle in Canada.
 These men were encouraged to marry.
 Many of them married the young women known as Les Filles du Roi.
 This term is used to refer to the approximately 800 young French women who emigrated to New France between 1663 and 1673 as part of a program sponsored by King Louis XIV to increase the population.
 The women, the majority of whom were impoverished orphans but of good character, were provided with free passage, a trousseau, and a dowry of 50 livres.

 The French had a practice of giving noms de guerre (nicknames) to their soldiers.
 Many of these nicknames gradually became the official surnames of the soldiers who elected to remain in New France when their service expired.
 These names are also reflected in the names of cities and towns throughout the region.